ChristopherJulien/ARC/README.md

 ```bash
 mkdir ~/issac_ws
 ```
 Here, you can clone the three repos.
-Replace \<user\> by your cluster username (same as eth username)
+Replace \<user\> by your cluster username (same as eth username) !
+Warning this will work to download rls_rl, legged_gym, and isaac_gym, but not isaac_gym_ens this must be done manually through git.
 ```bash
 echo "export EULER_USER=<user>" >> ~/.bashrc
 ```